Soil and Stones, Souls and Songs

 Opening Reception: 17 MAR, 2017, 7-9pm

-Pio Abad, Tarek Atoui, Mariana Castillo Deball, Kawayan de Guia, Jimmie Durham, Sulaiman Esa, Josh Faught, Edgar Fernandez, Meschac Gaba, Simryn Gill, Sheela Gowda, Ion Grigorescu, Taloi Havini, He Xiangyu, Ho Siu-Kee, James T. Hong, Peter Kennedy & John Hughes, Jane Jin Kaisen, Kyungman Kim, Soyoung Kim/Jeong Kim, Ocean Leung, Li Binyuan, Li Ran, José Maceda, Prabhakar Pachpute, Pratchaya Phinthong, Redza Piyadasa, Rho Jae Oon, Reetu Sattar, Shitamichi Motoyuki, Chulayarnnon Siriphol, Walter Smetak, Valerie Snobeck, So Wai Lam, Trương Công Tùng, Haegue Yang, Trevor Yeung, Tuguldur Yondonjamts, Dominique Zinkpe
+Pio Abad, Tarek Atoui, Sammy Baloji, Mariana Castillo Deball, Kawayan de Guia, Jimmie Durham, Sulaiman Esa, Josh Faught, Edgar Fernandez, Meschac Gaba, Simryn Gill, Sheela Gowda, Ion Grigorescu, Taloi Havini, He Xiangyu, Ho Siu-Kee, James T. Hong, Hong Kong Farm, Peter Kennedy & John Hughes, Jane Jin Kaisen, Kyungman Kim, Soyoung Kim/Jeong Kim, Ocean Leung, Li Binyuan, Li Ran, Lo Lai Lai, José Maceda, Map Office, Prabhakar Pachpute, Pratchaya Phinthong, Redza Piyadasa, Rho Jae Oon, Reetu Sattar, Shitamichi Motoyuki, Chulayarnnon Siriphol, Walter Smetak, Valerie Snobeck, So Wai Lam, Tang Kwok Hin, Trương Công Tùng, Wong Gongxin, Haegue Yang, Trevor Yeung, Tuguldur Yondonjamts, Dominique Zinkpè

-This major traveling and transforming exhibition is based on several intertwined lines of tension and narratives found today in the realities, artistic and cultural production, and contemporary thought in the Asian sphere and beyond.
+Para Site is delighted to present Soil and Stones, Souls and Songs, a major traveling and transforming exhibition based on several intertwined lines of tension and narratives found today in the realities, artistic and cultural production, and contemporary thought in the Asian sphere and beyond.
 It is constructed on a spectrum of art practices, new commissions, case studies curated by Yongwoo Lee, Qu Chang, and Simon Soon, and experiments on forms and processes addressing, directly or symbolically, several broad categories of issues.
 These can all be traced to the seismic forces that have transformed the world over the past decades, with Asia being at the forefront of these changes.
-Presented together with Kadist, the exhibition is curated by Cosmin Costinas and Inti Guerrero.
-This traveling exhibition was first presented at the Museum of Contemporary Art and Design in Manila.
+Presented together with KADIST, the exhibition is curated by Cosmin Costinas and Inti Guerrero and it was first presented in a different configuration at the Museum of Contemporary Art and Design in Manila.

 The unleashing of the forces of the global market in the region has modified the forms of production, labour, landscape and environments, as well as wider societal structures across the continent.
 The anxieties of the new world, and the often competing aspirations of these reshaped societies are in search of new forms of imagining the political, of new ideas meant to give sense and direction to the changing realities.
 Many of these ideas try to position themselves in opposition to liberal democracy—perceived as foreign—or even outside of the parameters of Western modernity, often creating complex and hybrid ideological projects.
 Sometimes continuing ideas from the anticolonial struggle and from the postcolonial nation building process, these ideological projects are nevertheless very current adaptations to the region’s rejuvenation and to what is seen as the crisis of the West.
 In this respect, there is a thread uniting as disparate ideas as the neo-Confucianist revival of the Communist Party in China to new ideas about what it means to be indigenous across the colonized world, from Melanesia to the Americas, passing through what appears to be a more conventional resurgence of nationalism in different countries.
 This latter phenomenon has catalysed revisionisms of historical issues and of various founding myths (of communities and of the world itself) in the face of historical and ecological threats, leading to a general horizon of anxiety.
 This fear extends however beyond Asia, finding a fertile ground in a world marked by a loss of certainties, by the anxiety of a shifting geopolitical order in the postcolonial and post-Cold War Era, and by the unease and violence often accompanying the transformation of traditional economic and cultural patterns.